Julian S. Carr: Personal life

 He married Nannie Graham Parrish, daughter of Colonel D.C.
 Parrish, in 1873.
 They had four sons and two daughters.
-Their main residence, Somerset Villa, was "an ornament to Durham".
+Their main residence, Somerset Villa, was "an ornament to Durham."
 The Carrs owned a secondary residence, a plantation in Hillsborough called Poplar Hill.

 Later in life, he was known as "General Carr," the unofficial rank having been bestowed by the state veterans' association due to his long service in veterans' affairs and generosity toward widows and their children.

-In 1923, UNC bestowed an honorary degree upon Julian Carr.
+In 1923, UNC bestowed Carr an honorary doctor of law (LLD) degree.